banner image

 It’s immediate effect on technical development seems to have been rather negative, in that it was accompanied by the erroneous removal from consideration of the drive in the analysis of timekeeping.
 This view has endured: the education of present day scientists and engineers conveys that the length of the pendulum determines timekeeping, and it is only specialist horologists who know otherwise.

 It turned out that even the specialists had not quantified the effect of the drive on pendulum timekeeping and verified it experimentally.
-This led me to an investigation which is reported as Mechanics of the escapement driven pendulum in Horological Science Newsletter 4 Horological Science Newsletter 2007-4 p.2 .
+This led to an investigation which is reported as Mechanics of the escapement driven pendulum in Horological Science Newsletter 4 Horological Science Newsletter 2007-4 p.2 .
 The results are also presented here.
-They show that, for the seventeenth century pendulum clock, the effect of a change in the drive is about ten times the effect of a change in the angle of swing of the pendulum.
+They show that, for the seventeenth century pendulum clock, the effect of changes in the drive in practice is about ten times the effect of a change in the angle of swing of the pendulum.

 All the above investigations into specific problems generated rather general statements about “science” and “technology”, how people learn about them and how they are presented publicly.
 These general statements call for more substantiation than is provided from looking at a few particular problems, however important they might be in their own right.
 This is provided in a set of web pages introduced here, which look at the nature of what we call science and technology, and how they are taught in four countries.
 The pages also look in detail at the history of perhaps the most important technical development in which the role of science is widely asserted: the advent of steam power.